National Camps Corporation: Origins

 The Camps Act provided "a sum of £1,200,000, for the construction, maintenance and management of the camps.
-The share of England and Wales was £1,032,000," half of which was as a loan.
+The share of England and Wales was £1,032,000" half of which was as a loan.

+In England and Wales, "Thirty-one camps have been erected; one of these is occupied by an evacuated orphanage, the others, with one exception, are occupied by local education authorities of vulnerable areas for occupation by school children, together with the necessary teachers and staff."

 Construction of the camps

 The government's expectation was that the corporation would construct fifty camps, but in reality, only 31 were built in England and Wales, with a further five in Scotland.
 The cessation of the construction of new camps was mainly due to the increased costs as a result of war, and the realisation that such camps were not a completely adequate solution to the problem of evacuation.
 The Corporation "considered 155 sites for camps, all of which have been personally inspected by either the chairman or the managing director" of the National Camps Corporation.

 However, some of these sites were taken by the Royal Air Force before the corporation could decide on them.
 The design of each camp was similar, consisting of huts made out of Canadian cedarwood, designed by architect Thomas Smith Tait of Messrs.
 Sir John Burnet Tait and Lone.
 "Each camp has been designed to accommodate about 350 children and 13 teachers in peacetime, but the camps are so laid out that they can be doubled if necessary in an emergency."

 All camps had a "dining hall, kitchen block, assembly hall, class block and hospital with seven beds, dispensary, and other necessary amenities.
 There is domestic staff accommodation, and quarters for transport.
 There is a bungalow and a boiler house."
 All camps were "centrally heated.
 It is a magnificent system of central heating which would be greatly appreciated by many people in this country in the present weather.
 They are suitable for occupation during the winter months, and even during the coldest winter months.
 There is electric light.
 There are four classrooms for teaching purposes, and there is, in addition, a large dining-hall capable of seating 400 persons, which can also be used for the purpose of teaching, if necessary.
 There are six dormitories capable of taking, in double-decker beds, 58 children."